-&lt;sup>34 See the Official Statements for the Certificates of Participation, which designate U.S. Bank National Association, San Francisco, California, as trustee (the "Trustee").
+&lt;sup>37 See the Official Statements for the Certificates of Participation, which designate U.S. Bank National Association, San Francisco, California, as trustee (the "Trustee").

-- Existing parcel taxes would be eliminated after District debt is repaid, reducing taxpayers' annual tax burden. - Returns tax dollars currently utilized by the WCCHD to one or more existing public entities serving the area, after payment of all WCCHD liabilities and obligations.
+- Elimination of administrative expenses, including staff, legal, and election costs.
+Some staff costs may be necessary to wind up the affairs of the WCCHD.
+Any savings could help to repay existing obligations. - Avoids duplication of services that can be provided by other public and private agencies, assuming that those other agencies have the resources to provide the same services at the same level, and that the District's services duplicated those of another agency.
+As noted in this report, there exist many unmet needs in West County not being addressed by existing agencies, towards which the District could direct future available resources if it weren't dissolved. - Existing parcel taxes would be eliminated after District debt is repaid, reducing taxpayers' annual tax burden. - Returns tax dollars currently utilized by the WCCHD to one or more existing public entities serving the area, after payment of all WCCHD liabilities and obligations.
 In the event of a change of organization (e.g., dissolution) involving one or more special districts, the County, on behalf of the district or districts, negotiates the exchange of property tax revenues.
 It is possible that the County could assign the property tax currently going to WCCHD to Contra Costa County; and the County could agree to earmark these funds for healthcare services in the WCCHD service area.
 This would provide an opportunity to preserve some of the funding currently going to WCCHD to meet healthcare needs in West County.

-• Loss of WCCHD allocation of annual property taxes and parcel taxes to help address health needs in West County such as urgent care, primary care, and prevention programs.
+Loss of WCCHD allocation of annual property taxes and parcel taxes to help address health needs in West County such as urgent care, primary care, and prevention programs.

-LAFCO PROCESS - DISSOLUTION
+LAFCO Process - Dissolution